aMcCode/readme-generator/README.md

 ## Questions/Contact

-Follow me, alkfjalkdjf, on github at https://github.com/alkfjalkdjf.<br>
+Follow me, aMcCode, on github at https://github.com/aMcCode.<br>
-If you have questions, feel free to email me at: g@g.com.
+If you have questions, feel free to email me at: mcneila1997@gmail.com.